MOROLAYOH/E-commerce-sales/README.md

 ‎
 #### Chart

-- Top 10 Customers : Identify highest-spending customers over the time
+- Top 10 Customers: Identify highest-spending customers over the time

-- ‎Top 5 Selling Products by category : Evaluate which product category drive the most revenue
+- ‎Top 5 Selling Products by category: Evaluate which product category drive the most revenue

 - ‎Monthly Revenue Trend: Analyze revenue fluctuations using a trend line.
 ‎
-- ‎Payment Type : Analyze which payment methods are mostly used by the customers.
+- ‎Payment Type: Analyze which payment methods are mostly used by the customers.

-- ‎Country Revenue :  Analyze revenue generated from each country ‎
+- ‎Country Revenue:  Analyze revenue generated from each country ‎
 #### ‎Slicers